4dn-dcic/snovault/docs/source/database.rst

 Database Documentation:
 =====================

 The (encodeD) system uses a Postgres implementation of a document store of a JSONLD_ object hierarchy.
-Multiple view of each document are indexed in Elasticsearch_ for speed and efficient faceting and filtering.
+Multiple views of each document are indexed in Elasticsearch_ for speed and efficient faceting and filtering.
 The JSON-LD object tree can be exported from Elasticsearch with a query, converted to RDF_ and loaded into a SPARQL_ store for arbitrary queries.

 **POSTGRES RDB**